The Executive Guide to Neural Networks and Deep Learning for Businesses

 For tech giants like Amazon, Facebook and Google it’s no longer the question of why use neural networks in the first place – it’s how to capture even more benefits of deep learning and apply them towards existing business processes.

 Neural networks can operationalize large volumes of data at a scale nowhere close to the human’s abilities.
 This means that multiple tasks could be effectively automated; new insights can be uncovered with the help of large-scale analysis and digital transformations can be effectively deployed based on that data and automation.
-In fact, only believe that deep learning won’t play any role in their future projects.
+In fact, only 8% of business executives believe that deep learning won’t play any role in their future projects.

 So, why is there disparity between the willingness to adopt and the actual adoption rates of DL?
 The process of developing neural networks requires significant resources in terms of hardware, niche expertise, and data.